403errors/echotasks/README.md

 - **Voice-First Interface**: Manage your entire to-do list using natural language commands.
 - **Real-Time Transcription**: Blazing-fast and accurate speech-to-text powered by Deepgram's Nova-3 model.
-- **AI-Powered Command Analysis**: Groq's `qwen/qwen3-32b` model intelligently understands your intent (e.g., adding, deleting, updating) and extracts key details like task names, due dates, priorities, and more.
+- **AI-Powered Command Analysis**: Groq's `qwen/qwen3-32b` model intelligently understands your intent (e.g., adding, deleting, updating) and extracts key details like task names, due dates, and more.
 - **Undo Functionality**: Accidentally deleted a task?
 No problem.
 An undo button appears for 10 seconds after most actions, allowing you to revert changes with a single click.
 - **Manual Task Editing**: While voice is powerful, sometimes you just need to type.
 A full editing dialog allows you to manually change a task's text, priority, due date, and location.
 - **Safety Confirmations**: For destructive actions like deleting multiple tasks at once ("delete all high priority tasks"), the app asks for confirmation to prevent accidental data loss.